 In fact, a common mistake folks make while learning is they have a fear of running their code.
 Trust me on this: while you’re following all the code here, none of the code you write can somehow break your computer.
 So, make a change and run it.
 Make another change and run that.
 Just try changing your values until you feel comfortable with what’s happening – it all helps.

 Today you have ten one-minute videos to watch, and you’ll meet things like operator overloading, switch statements, and more.
-Once you’ve watched each video there’s a short test to help make sure you’ve understood what was taught.
+After watching each video you’re welcome to go through the optional extra reading if you want, and as always there’s a short test to help make sure you’ve understood what was taught.

 Hit Send below to start a virtual conversation with me.